-No amount of rest makes it better, and it may worsen with physical or mental exertion.
-If someone is concerned that he or she may be suffering from chronic fatigue syndrome, here are some additional symptoms to look out for:
+No amount of rest makes it better, and it may even worsen with physical or mental exertion.
+If someone is concerned that he or she may be suffering from chronic fatigue syndrome, here are some additional symptoms that you want to look out for:

 To learn more about the connection between head and neck injuries and fibromyalgia download our complimentary e-book Simple and Extremely Effective Ways to End Fibromyalgia Symptoms without Drugs by clicking the image below.